-It does however have to be when the kids are nowhere to be seen.
-Watching them scribble outside the lines in a haphazard manner sets my teeth on edge.
-The same way baking with them often does.
+It was however, back then, always when the kids were nowhere to be seen.
+Watching them scribble outside the lines in a haphazard manner used to set my teeth on edge.
+The same way baking with them often did.
 “No sweetie, please don’t mix it like that, you have to do it like this.”
 God, even thinking about it drives me mad.

 It’s a part of my personality that I hate.
 A part of me I wish I could change.
 My need to control everything.
 To do everything ‘right’.
 To adhere to structure and rules.
 But I was brought up that way.
 Living as a military kid does not allow you much wriggle room.
 Colouring can be just as stressful as travelling for me – unless I am left alone to just get on with it.

-So when I finally got my hands on my latest ‘gift‘ to review for the website, I was excited but also nervous.
+So when I finally got my hands on that ‘gift‘ to review for the website, I was excited but also nervous.
 My husband would see this.
 What on earth was I going to say to him?